-Special forces training has very little to do with the comfortable indoor workout of a gym with lots of mirrors and polished stainless steel surfaces.
-Being able to run two miles under 14 minutes, complete 100 situps in two minutes, and 100 pushups in two minutes is just the start.
+Special forces fitness training has very little to do with the comfortable indoor workout of a gym with lots of mirrors and polished stainless steel surfaces.
+Being able to run 2 miles under 14 minutes, complete 100 sit-ups in two minutes, and 100 pushups in two minutes is just the start.
 Next comes swimming, pull-ups, running with a heavy rucksack and obstacle courses.